skgrush/CavernSeer/README.md

 #  CavernSeer [PROTOTYPING]
 > An iPadOS application for scanning 3D spaces

-Leverages the 2020 iPad Pro's LiDAR scanner and RealityKit's scene reconstruction to generate relatively-accurate 3D meshes of real-world spaces.
+Leverages the LiDAR scanner of the 2020 iPad Pro and the iPhone 12 Pro, and RealityKit's scene reconstruction, to generate relatively-accurate 3D meshes of real-world spaces.

 ## Getting Started